GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 An integer value can substitute boolean logic values; any non-zero numbers represent `True`, while `False` is only expressed by zero.

-A comparison operator is used to compare the relation of two or more values, returning corresponding boolean data type depending on whether the condition holds or not.
+A comparison operator is used to compare the relation of two values, returning corresponding boolean data type depending on whether the condition holds or not.

 | OPERATOR | DESCRIPTION              |
 |----------|--------------------------|